octopus-db/documentation/_sources/data_tables.rst.txt

 cabah_ecolgroupID table
 ^^^^^^^^^^^^^^^^^^^^^^^
-The *cabah_ecolgroupID* is a Neotoma-derived lookup table serves compilations dealing with taxa, e.g. IPPD.
+The *cabah_ecolgroupID* table is a Neotoma-derived lookup table that serves compilations dealing with taxa, e.g. IPPD.
 This table, according Neotoma db (https://neotoma-manual.readthedocs.io/en/latest/tables_taxa.html#ecolgroups), stores **ecological groups** that facilitate subsequent data handling … *Taxa are assigned to Sets of Ecological Groups.
-A taxon may be assigned to more than one Set of Ecological Groups, representing different schemes for organizing taxa*
+A taxon may be assigned to more than one Set of Ecological Groups, representing different schemes for organizing taxa* …

 .. csv-table::
    :file: ./csv_tables/cabah_ecolgroupID.csv